dianamindroc/smlm/Readme.md

 To run the notebooks from the container we created and avoid setting up all the enviroment from scratch, follow these steps:
 - Pull the published image with Singularity if you prefer it over Docker: `singularity pull pocafoldas_latest.sif docker://dianamindroc/pocafoldas:latest`, then `singularity exec pocafoldas_latest.sif bash`
 - Mount a writable log/checkpoint folder: `-v /host/logs:/workspace/smlm_logs` (training outputs) and optionally `-v /host/infer:/workspace/smlm_inference` (inference outputs)
-- Map the notebook port from the container to the host when you start it (e.g., `-p 8888:8888` for Docker, or pass `--port 8888 --ip 0.0.0.0` to `jupyter lab` inside Singularity) so you can open the `http://127.0.0.1:<port>` URL printed by Jupyter.
+- Map the notebook port from the container to the host when you start it (e.g., `-p 8888:8888` for Docker, or pass `--port 8888 --ip 0.0.0.0` to `jupyter lab` inside Singularity) so you can open the `http://127.0.0.1:<port>` in your browser.
 - After you start the container shell, export the env vars the notebooks read: `TRAIN_LOG_DIR=/workspace/smlm_logs` for training logs, `POCAFOLDAS_CKPT` for the checkpoint path, and `POCAFOLDAS_INFER_OUT` if you override the inference output directory
 - Launch Jupyter/Colab inside the container from the repo root